Sarwa profile

 Shariah documentation status

-Sarwa lists Shariah documentation or certification signals from Internal Shariah Board in the current directory data.
+Sarwa lists Shariah documentation or certification signals from BlackRock Islamic ETFs, Franklin Global Sukuk Fund, Third-party Shariah screening.
 Verify the current certificate scope, methodology, and product coverage before relying on it.

 Alternatives to Sarwa